MatiasNAmendola/reggo/README.md

 # Reggo
-Reggo is made to make it easier to create structure when making **Regular expressions**
+Reggo makes it easier to **Regular expressions** with structure

 ## Why?
-When creating a regexp, especially bigger ones, there is hard to keep a strucure.
+When creating a regexp, especially bigger ones, it is hard to keep a strucure.
 You can not

 * Use comments
 * Split up in parts